Publish Date: December 13, 2021 | Last Update: July 18, 2022

 Leadership and Operations

 - Reviewing our annual giving plan and determining giving guidelines for the year.
 In 2021 we supported the following organizations: Downie Wenjack Foundation, NAACP, Reconciliation Canada, Row House Publishing, The Ottawa Food Bank, The Ten Oaks Project, plus mutual aid donations.
-(Q1 2022)
+(Ongoing)

 - Our Director of Client Service + Community, Sara, is enrolled in the Spring 2022 cohort of Feminist Coach Theory with the Feminist Coach Academy.
 (To be completed in 2022.)

 - Ongoing leadership development for Maggie related to inclusion, equity and privilege.
-(Q1 2022 with Sharyn Holmes)
+(Q1 2022 with Sharyn Holmes, currently enrolled in Trauma of Money training Fall 2022.)

 This isn't an exhaustive list, and we recognize that as the year progresses new needs may arise, and we’ll revisit this periodically and make updates as appropriate.